stanchev89/Food-Delivery/README.md

 Food-Delivery project
 # Food delivery is online shopping platform suitable for restaurants, fast-food, or even all type of shops.

-# The app is deployed at https://food-delivery-stanchev.herokuapp.com

- If app doesn't work correctly : There might be a problem with cookies.
-If browser is set to prevent cross-site tracking then cookie will be not set and the app will not works as expect.

 ## Design: Everything is custom styled with no libraries.

 ## How to install and run the application locally